-The CX contest director must certify the winners online within 10 calendar days after the district meet and no later than Feb 14.
-Make online results public to help prevent mistakes in the official State Meet program.
+The CX contest director must certify the winners online within 10 calendar days after the district meet and no later than Feb 10.
+Make certain that online results reflect drops/no shows to help prevent mistakes in the official State Meet program.
 You must provide an accurate number of teams competing.

-In districts with fewer than eight teams competing, second-place teams must have a minimum of eight rounds of competition during the current school year in order to advance to state competition (see C&CR Section 1001).
-The certification form included in the CX materials requires the signature of the principal of the second-place team, verifying that the team has competed in the required number of competitive rounds, before the school forwards the form to the UIL office by the deadline.
-In the event the second place team is not certifiable, its school should notify the State Office in writing.
+In districts with fewer than eight teams competing, second-place teams must have a minimum of eight rounds of competition during the current school year in order to advance to state competition.
+The certification form on the UIL website requires the verification of the principal of the second-place team, verifying that the team has competed in the required number of competitive rounds, before the school submits the form to the UIL office by the deadline.
+In the event the second place team is not certifiable, its school should notify the State Office in writing (email) immediately.
 The alternate team would then need to provide proof of certification in order to advance to State.
 In districts with only one school entered in the meet, first place team also must be certified.
 Further clarification of the certification rule can be located on the League website.

-Please distribute the Certification Form to the appropriate school representatives.
+Please distribute the Certification Form link to the appropriate school representatives.

-WINNERS' PACKETS AND AWARDS
+WINNERS' INFORMATION AND AWARDS